MichuButAnother/PityBoy/README.md

 # PityBoy
-PityBoy is fantasy console inspired by Gameboy
+PityBoy is a fantasy console inspired by Gameboy

 160x128, 4 colors and no bitmap drawing (Except editor).
 Map : 256x256x4 switchable by game.